wangyi91/sedaDNA-bacteria-archaea/README.md

-#  Prokaryote data analyses of sedimentary aDNA in Lake Constance
+#  Analyses of prokaryote sedimentary aDNA in Lake Constance
 ## Background

 This repository contains scripts for data analyses and visualisation for bacteria and archaea recorded in the sedimentary ancient DNA of Lake Constance.